naninanides/EKS-with-existing-VPC/README.md

 ## ⚙️ Variables

-Repository ini memiliki 14 variables yang dapat dikustomisasi:
+This repository has 14 customizable variables:

 - `aws_region`
 - `cluster_name`
 - `cluster_version`
 - `node_group_name`
 - `instance_types`
-- Dan 9 variables lainnya...
+- And 9 additional variables...

-Lihat file `variables.tf` untuk detail lengkap.
+See the file `variables.tf` for more detail.

 ## 🤝 Contributing

-1. Fork repository ini
+- Fork this repository
-2. Buat feature branch (`git checkout -b feature/amazing-feature`)
+- Create a feature branch (git checkout -b feature/amazing-feature)
-3. Commit perubahan (`git commit -m 'Add amazing feature'`)
+- Commit your changes (git commit -m 'Add amazing feature')
-4. Push ke branch (`git push origin feature/amazing-feature`)
+- Push to the branch (git push origin feature/amazing-feature)
-5. Buka Pull Request
+- Open a Pull Request

-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## 📞 Contact